menpo/menpo-playground/src/FAQ.md

--c menpo menpoproject` and be glad that we have built all our binary dependencies so everything just works on Linux Windows and OS X. If you really want to `pip install menpo` you can, but you'll have a real fight on your hands to get all our binary dependencies intalled.
+-c menpo menpoproject` and be glad that we have built all our binary dependencies so everything just works on Linux Windows and OS X. If you really want to `pip install menpo` you can, but you'll have a real fight on your hands to get all our binary dependencies installed.
 (Seriously, don't fight it, just use conda).

 Our project unfortunately lies at the interaction of having very challenging dependencies to install (hence our insistence on conda) and